noahtekeste/ONERI/PriceTeller/README.txt

 MOWER $122 in Homedepot

 Additional Feature
-Put a picture if available
+Put a picture of the object if possible